-One of the key aspects of The Carbon Literacy Project is that successful completion of approved Carbon Literacy training and submission of evidence encompassing learner participation and action enables any participant to receive a certificate to confirm their Carbon Literacy.
+A key aspect of The Carbon Literacy Project is that successful completion of approved Carbon Literacy training and submission of evidence encompassing learner participation and action enables any participant to receive a certificate to confirm their Carbon Literacy.

-This process is currently overseen by Cooler Projects CIC, the organisation co-ordinating Carbon Literacy, on behalf of The Carbon Literacy Trust.
-The certification and its process is underpinned in its creation by the 30-organisation Carbon Literacy Working Group (including representation from Manchester Metropolitan University and The University of Manchester) and the effectiveness of the process and approach has separately been validated by academic research undertaken by The University of Manchester, and Kings College London.
+The certification and its process is underpinned in its creation by the 30-organisation Carbon Literacy Working Group (including representation from Manchester Metropolitan University and The University of Manchester) and the effectiveness of the process has separately been validated by academic research undertaken by The University of Manchester and Kings College London.